itsLuuke/ProjectFizilionFork/setup.md

 <details>
     <summary>
-    If the above commang gives an error
+    If the above command gives an error
     </summary>

 ```sh